mlpack/blog/doc/tutorials/Marcos2016Summary.md

 @brief Approximate Nearest Neighbor Search - Summary
 @author Marcos Pividori
-@page Marcos2016Summary Approximate Nearest Neighbor Search - Summary
+@page approximate-nearest-neighbor-search-conclusion Approximate Nearest Neighbor Search - Summary
 @date 2016-08-23 3:00:00

-@section Marcos2016Summary Approximate Nearest Neighbor Search - Summary
+@section approximate-nearest-neighbor-search-conclusion Approximate Nearest Neighbor Search - Summary

 I have been working this summer on the GSoC Project:
-"Approximate Nearest Neighbor Search" (Project site: [[1]][1]).
+`"Approximate Nearest Neighbor Search"` (Project site: [[1]][1]).

 The main contribution can be summarized in these pull requests: